tytydraco/yessleep/out/Were_a_family_of_Satanists_And_Were_being_haunted_for_it.md

 Meek and stood in the shadows of our bedroom.

-I sat up, immediately flicked on the lamp and took I the sight of our daughter.
+I sat up, immediately flicked on the lamp and took in the sight of our daughter.

 Our fearless.
 Cold.
 Morbid daughter- clutching her own body to stop a shiver.